retest/docs/docs/recheck-web/postpone-test-breakage.md

 </form>
 ```

-Because these identifiers are used in the test, this would tip of a typical Selenium test and make it fail without an actual problem in the web site—what is usually referred to as “breaking the test”.
+Because these identifiers are used in the test, this would tip of a typical Selenium test and make it fail without an actual problem in the web siteâ€”what is usually referred to as â€œbreaking the testâ€�.
 To showcase and verify this problem, we can simply change the used driver to the default `ChromeDriver` and comment out the recheck-specific `capTest()` method call (using `//`).
 Executing this test with a quick `mvn test -Dtest=MyUnbreakableTest` results in the dreaded `NoSuchElementException`.

 ![NoSuchElementException](NoSuchElementException.png)

-Now let’s redo this with our original test using the `RecheckDriver` and execute it.
+Now letâ€™s redo this with our original test using the `RecheckDriver` and execute it.
 It will still fail, but this time due to differences in the checks (as you would expect) and not due to elements not being found anymore.
 You can verify this by simply ignoring all differences.
 To do so, edit the `.retest/recheck.ignore` file and add `attribute-regex=.*`.
 This will ignore all attribute changes, including changes to `id` and `name`.
 If you re-execute your test, it will now pass.

 However, if you have a closer look to the log output that is printed to the console during execution, you can see that it will now contain a message similar to the following: